 When I first got into aviation I called my company Skywagon Air Service.
 That’s how nuts I was.
 Nuts about the 180 / 185 that is.
 In the basement, of this house, next to this 185, is where the company was born.
 I got these photos the other day from Mike Ball of KRKD who reminded me of the day he “took the 185 home for lunch.”
-The drive was all of 7 min.
-But why do that when you can land your 185 in your driveway and taxi it up to the front door… for lunch:
+The drive in his car would have been all of 4 min.
+But why do that when you can land your 185 in your driveway and taxi it up to the front door… for lunch?:

 The 185 is of interest to me for many reasons.